Agreeing a family-based arrangement

 When you can stop paying Child Maintenance

-Mothers and fathers should continue to contribute towards child maintenance for children who are either under 16, or under 20 and in full-time education (but not higher than A-Level or equivalent).
+Mothers and fathers should continue to contribute towards child maintenance for children who are either under 16, or under 20 and in full-time education (but not higher than A-Level or same level as).

 Child Maintenance Choices